gokcehan/lf/doc.md

 ## cmd-delete-back (default `<backspace>` and `<backspace2>`)

 Delete the previous character.
-When at the beginning of a prompt, returns either to normal mode or to `:` mode.
+When at the beginning of a prompt, returns either to Normal mode or to `:` mode.

 ## cmd-delete-home (default `<c-u>`), cmd-delete-end (default `<c-k>`)